 Find out more at NYC Student Transportation Modernization Plan.

 Alternate afternoon bus drop-off arrangements can be requested online.
 Please visit the Transportation Support Hub for more information about alternate PM drop off service and to submit a request.

 Your child may be on the bus with students from different schools.
 Getting our students to and from school as safely as possible is as important as keeping them safe while they are in the building.
 Whether traveling by bus, public transportation, or other means, students will be expected to follow the same safety protocols, such as wearing masks, as they will in and around their school.

 Your child’s current transportation assignment and information is now available in your NYC Schools Account (NYCSA).

 Contact your child’s school for help setting up a NYCSA account and to find out your child’s schedule, what days they will be in attendance, and their programming model.

-When using public transportation, students will be expected to follow the same safety protocols as all New Yorkers.
+When using public transportation, parents and students are expected to follow the same safety protocols as all New Yorkers.